Laserfiche/lf-ui-components/README.md

 ```css
 @import '~@laserfiche/lf-ui-components/cdn/lf-laserfiche-lite.css';
 ```
-4. the same usage of using `lf-cheklist`, except this time, both the implementation and the typing are provided via `@laserfiche/lf-ui-components/lf-checklist`
+4. the same usage of using `lf-checklist`, except this time, both the implementation and the typing are provided via `@laserfiche/lf-ui-components/lf-checklist`

 In a html file,
   ```html
   <lf-checklist #myChecklist (checklistChanged)="onChecklistChangedAsync($event)"></lf-checklist>
   <!-- checklistChanged is a HTML custom event -->
   ```
-  To add a handle of this element, in the `.ts` file,
+  To add a handle for this element, in the `.ts` file,
   ```ts
   import { AfterViewInit, Component, ViewChild, ElementRef} from '@angular/core';
   // we can directly import types from the NPM package